mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 ## Schemeful Same-Site {#schemeful-samesite}

-By using the scheme, as well as the registrable domain, SameSite can help to protect https origins against a network attacker that is impersonating an http origin with the same registrable domain.
-Further increasing its CSRF protections.
+By using the scheme, as well as the registrable domain, schemeful same-site can help to protect https origins against a network attacker that is impersonating an http origin with the same registrable domain, thereby further increasing SameSite's CSRF protections.
 To do so we need to modify a number of things:

 First change the definition of "site for cookies" from a registrable domain to an origin.
 In the places where a we return an empty string for a non-existent "site for cookies" we should instead return an origin set to a freshly generated globally unique identifier.

-Then replace the same-site calculation algorithm with the following
+Then replace the same-site calculation algorithm with the following:

 ~~~
 Two origins, A and B, are considered same-site if the following algorithm returns true:
 1. If A and B are both scheme/host/port triples then